Master of the Mush

 Okay, you’ve convinced me.
 Where’s the best place to learn?

-There are plenty of excellent husky sledding bases across Lapland, but with Discover the World’s direct flights to Kiruna in Swedish Lapland, I’d have to recommend going there.
+There are plenty of excellent husky sledding bases across Lapland, but with its proximity to the extraordinary Icehotel, I’d recommend the wilderness trails around Kiruna in Swedish Lapland.
 The top-class kennels near the Icehotel can provide anything from a two hour excursion to a whole week in the wilderness.

 And for the chance to become a ‘master of mushing’?